resero-labs/docker-utils/README.md

 `transfer-image` takes a docker image name and used docker `save` and `load` to transfer the image to a remote host

 `publish-image` takes the name of one of the sub-directories in the `docker` directory and pushes the image built by the docker file to the defined repository (AWS or Docker)

+`run-notebook` will start a docker container using either the notebook container found in the `docker/notebook` directory if it exists, or [rappdw/docker-ds](https://github.com/rappdw/docker-ds) otherwise.
+The current directory will be mounted into the container for use in the Juypter notebook environment.

 # `dockerutils.cfg` Format
 Configuration in `docker/dockerutils.cfg` is used to customize behavior of the `build-image` and `run-image` CLI.